Alexander Johannes Heil

 Alexander Johannes, 2024

-Alexander Johannes (*1986 in Hamburg) is a German artist who explores the phenomenology and poetics of natural and architectural spaces through various media, aiming to establish alternative relationships with them and reconfigure our perception of the environment.
+Alexander Johannes Heil (*1986 in Hamburg) is an artist, who explores the phenomenology and poetics of natural and architectural spaces through various media, aiming to establish alternative relationships with them and reconfigure our perception of the environment.